Quicklinks

 Blood tests without insurance naturally cost more than other kinds of tests and range anywhere between $108- and $1,139.
 If a patient requires multiple tests, the cost may build up to thousands of dollars.

-CBC and CMP are two vital tests carried out in almost all full panel blood tests – let's look more into them and their pricing.
+CBC and CMP are two vital tests carried out in almost all full blood panel cost – let's look more into them and their pricing.

 A complete blood count test concentrates on the three types of blood cells (White Blood Cells, Red Blood Cells, and Platelets) and allows a medical health professional to check for underlying conditions such as anemia and leukemia.
 CBC includes the following subtests: